bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 ### The `request` Object

 The request object contains a lot of useful information about the request coming in from the client.
-To get a full list of the available methods, refer to the [Rails API documentation](http://api.rubyonrails.org/classes/ActionDispatch/Request.html) and [Rack Documentation](http://www.rubydoc.info/github/rack/rack/Rack/Request).
+To get a full list of the available methods, refer to the [Quails API documentation](http://api.rubyonquails.org/classes/ActionDispatch/Request.html) and [Rack Documentation](http://www.rubydoc.info/github/rack/rack/Rack/Request).
 Among the properties that you can access on this object are:

 | Property of `request`                     | Purpose                                                                          |
 | ----------------------------------------- | -------------------------------------------------------------------------------- |